 This is the everyday version of asking “what is your name” in Korean.
 It’s similar to the formal version, except slightly less polite.
 It’s still ok to use with the majority of people.

 Vocabulary used to say “what is your name” in Korean (Standard)

 The components of the phrase are similar.
 It’s made up of:

-• 이름 = standard way of saying "name" in Korean.
-This is the most common way of saying it.
+This is the standard way of saying “name” in Korean and the most common way of saying it.

-Since this phrase is a standard way of asking for names, you might want to use this with people that are similar in age to you, or to those younger than you.
-You have to feel out the situation to know how formal you should be.
+Since this phrase is a standard way of asking for someone’s name, you might want to use this with people that are similar in age to you, or to those younger than you.
+You have to feel out the situation to know how formal your choice of words should be.